henriots/SCOM-and-Nagios-PHP-Dashboard/README.md

 This is simple PHP dashboard for Nagios and Microsoft System Center Operations Manager.
 It uses Nagios "status.dat" file for showing Nagios service/host statuses and SCOM e-mail functions to show its alerts(using PHP IMAP).

 #About this project
 This is the first release of this dashboard and as I'm not very good developer, the code needs alot of tweaking.
-I am trying to updated and fix it as much as possible.
+I am trying to update and fix it as much as possible.
 If you'd like to help me out, feel free to do so.
 Dashboard uses GPLv3 license.

 #Picture example of the dashboard
 ![Alt text](http://i.imgur.com/BUJmphK.png "SCOM and Nagios Dashboard")